NuGet/docs.microsoft.com-nuget/docs/consume-packages/Finding-and-Choosing-Packages.md

 - **`All types`**: This is the default behavior.
 It shows all packages regardless of their type.
 - **`Dependency`**: Regular NuGet packages that can be installed into your project.
 - **`.NET tool`**: This filters to [.NET tools](/dotnet/core/tools/global-tools), a NuGet package that contains a console application.
 - **`Template`**: This filters to packages that are project and item templates.
-For more info: [manage .NET project and item templates](/dotnet/core/install/templates)
+See [Manage .NET project and item templates](/dotnet/core/install/templates) for more info.

 You can use the **Sort by** option to sort the search results:
 - **`Relevance`**: This is the default behavior.
 It sorts results according to an internal scoring algorithm.